Blog

 10. Area Chart

-Area charts are an extension of line charts with the space under the line filled in, which helps highlight the volume of data alongside the trend.
+An area chart is an extension of the line chart with the space under the line filled in, which helps highlight the volume of data alongside the trend.
+They’re especially useful when you need to compare multiple data series over time, as each shaded area visually represents a separate dataset.

 An area chart is great when you want to emphasize how big the changes are over time.
 Just be careful not to pile on too many datasets, or things can get messy fast.
 For example, if you’re showing cumulative revenue growth, the shaded area gives a strong sense of scale without cluttering the view.
 Keep it simple with minimal colors so it stays clean and easy to read.